Originally published on December 7, 2016, updated May 19, 2023

 With net sales totaling in the billions and a worldwide customer base of millions, it’s no surprise that Amazon is considered one of the largest and most valuable eCommerce companies in the world.

-What is surprising is the fact that approximately 2 billion products, which amount to roughly 40 percent of the total number of products that Amazon moves, are sold by more than 2 million third-party sellers.
+What is surprising is the fact that billions of products, which amount to more than half of the total number of products that Amazon moves, are sold by third-party sellers.
 Now, take a minute to let that sink in.
-2 billion products—yes, that’s right, billion with a “b”—are sold by average people like us, taking advantage of the Amazon marketplace.
+Billions of products—yes, that’s right, billion with a “b”—are sold by average people like us, taking advantage of the Amazon marketplace.

 Amazon prohibits direct emails between buyers and sellers.
 In fact, sellers do not even receive actual email addresses for buyers, ensuring that they can only communicate through Amazon.
-Why does Amazon route all emails between buyers and sellers through the messaging system?
-In an official announcement posted on its forums, Amazon claims that it hopes to achieve the following objectives:
+This helps increase the security of buyer-to-seller communication and makes it faster to resolve disputes since Amazon has access to all buyer-seller communications.

 According to Amazon, the Buyer-Seller Messaging Service (formerly called the Communication Manager) is a system that facilitates email communication between buyers and sellers in the Amazon marketplace.
 To achieve its goals, the system automatically hides the real email addresses of buyers and sellers and assigns them an Amazon email alias.
 The email alias will be unique for each buyer-seller relationship, so users can treat the email alias in the same way as they would a real email address.

 One of the primary reasons why Amazon strictly enforces the use of the Buyer-Seller Messaging Service is to improve dispute arbitration.
-The reasoning behind this actually makes a lot of sense.
-As Amazon puts it, “[b]y maintaining a record of contacts between buyers and sellers, we can arbitrate disputes faster by ensuring that the Amazon.com Dispute Resolution Team has access to all buyer-seller communications when reviewing A-to-z claims/chargebacks.”
+The reasoning behind this makes a lot of sense.
+As Amazon puts it, “[b]y maintaining a record of contacts between buyers and sellers, we can arbitrate disputes faster by ensuring that the Amazon.com Dispute Resolution Team has access to all buyer-seller communications when reviewing A-to-z claims and chargebacks.”

 Just ask anyone in retail and they’ll probably be able to share at least one or two horror stories involving challenging customers.
 There will always be extremely demanding and unruly people.
 That’s just how human nature works.
 So, if you sell enough products, chances are that you’ll eventually get your own retail horror story.
 Although it’s important to avoid as many of these disputes as possible in the first place, having the added level of protection provided by Amazon’s improved dispute resolution process is definitely a plus for the Buyer-Seller Messaging Service.